international-orienteering-federation/XML-V2/README.md

 # IOF Data Standard, version 2.0.3

+> ⚠️ **WARNING:** this is an outdated version of the data standard.
+[Find here](https://github.com/international-orienteering-federation/datastandard-v3) the latest version

 This is the first standard that will be widely implemented by software developers including the two EKT system, Emit and Sport Ident.

 The standard is a total rewrite as a result of the experiences gained in the Swedish OLA Project and the development of Condes.
 Also major input have been made by Emit and Sport Ident developers.